incptr/LLNAE/README.md

 ![alt text](./app_data/images/calibration.png)

 If you have choosen your right settings, you can press "Start Recording" in order to enable recording.
-The script has three differnt modes:
+Make sure that you started Chrome in the Sandbox mode.
+The script has three different modes:

 * manual: This enables saving with a single key press of "ctrl-left"
 * follow along: This will save all phrases that will be encountered in Netflix while the recorder is running